WangcsShuai/kevinzakka.github.io/_posts/2016-07-1-k-nearest-neighbor.markdown

 > KNN is non-parametric, instance-based and used in a supervised learning setting.

-It is worth noting that the minimal training phase of KNN comes both at a memory cost since we must memorize a potentially large data set as well as a computational cost during test time since classifying a given observation requires a run down of the whole data set.
-This is usually undesirable in a practical perspective which requires relatively fast responses.
+It is worth noting that the minimal training phase of KNN comes both at a *memory cost*, since we must store a potentially huge data set, as well as a *computational cost* during test time since classifying a given observation requires a run down of the whole data set.
+Practically speaking, this is undesirable since we usually want fast responses.

 > Minimal training but expensive testing.

 ## How does KNN work?
 In the classification setting, the K-nearest neighbor algorithm essentially boils down to forming a majority vote between the K most similar instances to a given "unseen" observation.
 Similarity is defined according to a distance metric between two data points.
 A popular choice is the Euclidean distance given by